codebar/calendar/README.md

 ### 1. Create spreadsheet

 Create a new spreadsheet for your data on Google Docs.
-It should contain these headers (case and order of columns do not mattter, spelling does):
+It should contain these headers (case and order of columns do not matter, spelling does):

 ```
 Start Date | End Date |  Name | Location | Tickets | Contact